MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 * User-defined layout

-   The other source of layouts is the end-user.
+   The other source of layouts is the user.
 From inside Business Central, users can add new layouts in various ways, like downloading an existing layout, making modifications, then uploading it as a new layout.
 You On the **Report Layouts**,  user-defined layout will have an empty **Extension** column.

-The important thing to remember is that you can't modify extension-based layouts from inside Business Central.
-In other words, you aren't allowed to change its name or type, or upload and replace it with another version.
+The important thing to remember is that you can't modify extension-based layouts from Business Central.
+For example, you aren't allowed to change the layout name or type, or upload and replace it with another version.
 If you try, you'll get an error message.

 ### Built-in and custom report layouts